Contents

 What is a Permit to Work System?
 A Complete Guide

 Permit to work (PTW) systems are complex and serve varying purposes.
-They serve many functions in high-risk situations, including establishing precautions before work can commence, delineating a method of communication between personnel involved in the work, and providing a record of procedures, precautions and permissions.
+They serve many functions in high-risk situations, including establishing precautions before work can commence and detailing a method of communication between personnel involved in the work.
+A PTW system can also provide a record of procedures, precautions and permissions.

 Because of their many purposes, organizations define and use PTW systems differently.
-The Health and Safety Executive (HSE), Britain’s national regulator for workplace health and safety, provides a comprehensive description of the PTW system as “a documented procedure that authorizes certain people to carry out specific work within a specified time frame.
-It sets out the precautions required to complete the work safely, based on a risk assessment.
-It describes what work will be done and how it will be done; the latter can be detailed in a “method statement.”
+According to OSHA, the PTW is a "documented procedure that authorises certain people to carry out specific work within a specific time frame.
+It sets out the precautions required to complete the work safely, based on a risk assessment."
+Additionally, it describes what work will be done and how it will be done; the latter can be detailed in a “method statement.”

 Most PTW systems can be outlined as follows: